Interest Group Integrative Medicine and Health

 The former MEP Interest Group

 The previous Interest Group on Complementary and Alternative Medicine organised various meetings and events in the European Parliament.
-The summary of the events can be found here.
+The summary of these events can be found here.